chloee122/8-Week-SQL-Challenge/Case Study #7 - Balanced Tree Clothing Co./B. Transaction Analysis.md

        ROUND(SUM(non_members)/SUM(total_transaction)*100,1) AS non_member_percentage
 FROM member_cte;
 ```
-In `member_cte`, I found the unique transaction and count them.
+In `member_cte`, I found the unique transactions and count them.
 I also use `CASE WHEN` to mark values made by members and non_members
 In the main query, I summed the unique transactions, calculated the number of members and non-members, and found the percentage of transactions made by the member and the non-members.

 -----------------